lenoraporter/Learning-Curriculum-Starter-Pack/README.md

 #️⃣ <b>Hashtags to follow:</b>
 <br />
-<i style="color: gray;">Example: #javascript, #womenintech, #peopleintech, #blacksintech, #blackwomenintech, #codinglife, #frontend, #emberjs etc.</i>
+<code><i>Example: #javascript, #womenintech, #peopleintech, #blacksintech, #blackwomenintech, #codinglife, #frontend, #emberjs etc.</i></code>

 👤 <b>Social Media Accounts to follow:</b>
 <br />
-<i>Personally, I love following the creators of the coding language, folks who identify as core contributors and folks who talk about what I want to learn. </i>
+<code><i>Personally, I love following the creators of the coding language, folks who identify as core contributors and folks who talk about what I want to learn.</i></code>

 👥 <b>Indirect Mentors, Direct Mentors, Friends, and Communities:</b>
 <br />
-<i>Indirect Mentors are those informal mentors who may or may not know you; however, they provide encouragment or aide in some way.
-Direct mentors are those folks who you have a recurring meeting cadence, those who you have direct access to, and folks who you may spend time pairing programming with.</i>
+<code><i>Indirect Mentors are those informal mentors who may or may not know you; however, they provide encouragment or aide in some way.
+Direct mentors are those folks who you have a recurring meeting cadence, those who you have direct access to, and folks who you may spend time pairing programming with.</i></code>

 ## Learning Plan